deployphp/docs/tasks.md

 });
 ~~~

-To run your tasks run next command:
+To run your tasks:

 ~~~
 dep my_task
 ~~~

-To list all available commands run command:
+To list all available commands:

 ~~~
 dep list
 ~~~

-You can give you task a description with `desc` method:
+You can give your tasks a description with the `desc` method:

 ~~~ php
 task('my_task', function () {